Andrew Motion: Early life

 Motion was born on 26 October 1952 in London, to (Andrew) Richard Michael Motion (1921-2006), a brewer at Ind Coope, and (Catherine) Gillian (née Bakewell; 1928–1978).
-Richard Motion was from a brewing dynasty; his grandfather founded Taylor Walker, but this had been absorbed by Ind Coope by Richard Motion's time.
+Richard Motion was from a brewing dynasty; his grandfather founded Taylor Walker, but by Richard Motion's time this had been absorbed by Ind Coope.
 The Motion family were wealthy armigers who lived at Upton House, Banbury, Oxfordshire, and were prominent in the local area; Richard Motion's grandfather Andrew Richard Motion was a Justice of the Peace for Essex, Oxfordshire and Warwickshire, who had worked his way up from being a brewery labourer in the East End of London to ownership of his own successful brewery.
 When his children had grown up and married, he sold the Upton House estate and went to live at Stisted Hall, in Essex.

+As a child, Motion lived in Kimpton, Hertfordshire, and then in Hatfield Heath.
+He attended primary school in Much Hadham, before attending boarding school at Maidwell Hall from the age of seven, joined by his younger brother.

 When Motion was 12 years old, the family moved to Glebe House at Stisted, near Braintree in Essex, where Richard Motion's grandparents had previously lived at Stisted Hall, by that time converted into a home for the elderly.
-Motion went to boarding school from the age of seven joined by his younger brother.
-Most of his friends were from the school and so when Motion was in the village he spent a lot of time on his own.
-He began to have an interest and affection for the countryside and he went for walks with a pet dog.
-Later he went to Radley College, where, in the sixth form, he encountered Peter Way, an inspiring English teacher who introduced him to poetry – first Hardy, then Philip Larkin, W. H. Auden, Heaney, Hughes, Wordsworth and Keats.
+Most of his friends were from the school and so when Motion was in the village, he spent a lot of time on his own.
+He began to have an interest and affection for the countryside, and he went for walks with a pet dog.
+Later he went to Radley College, where, in the sixth form, he encountered Peter Way, an inspiring English teacher who introduced him to poetry – first Thomas Hardy, then Philip Larkin, W. H. Auden, Seamus Heaney, Ted Hughes, Wordsworth and Keats.

-When Motion was 17 years old, his mother had a horse riding accident and suffered a serious head injury requiring a life-saving neurosurgery operation.
+When Motion was 17 years old, his mother had a horse-riding accident and suffered a serious head injury requiring a lifesaving neurosurgery operation.
 She regained some speech, but she was severely paralysed and remained in and out of coma for nine years.
 She died in 1978 and her husband died of cancer in 2006.
 Motion has said that he wrote to keep his memory of his mother alive.
-When Motion was about 18 years old he moved away from the village to study English at University College, Oxford; however, since then he has remained in contact with the village to visit the church graveyard, where his parents are buried, and also to see his brother, who lives nearby.
-At University he studied at weekly sessions with W. H. Auden, whom he greatly admired.
-Motion won the university's Newdigate Prize and graduated with a first class honours degree.
+When Motion was about 18 years old, he moved away from the village to study English at University College, Oxford; however, since then he has remained in contact with the village to visit the church graveyard, where his parents are buried, and also to see his brother, who lives nearby.
+At university he studied at weekly sessions with W. H. Auden, whom he greatly admired.
+Motion won the university's Newdigate Prize and graduated with a first-class honours degree.
 This was followed by an MLitt on the poetry of Edward Thomas.